CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ## Reliability of Authenticity Checks at Level 3

-Level 3 relies on Public Key Infrastructure to sign the message.
-A full discussion of PKI is beyond the scope of this document.
+Level 3 relies on Public / Private Keys to sign the message.
+A full discussion of Public Key Cryptography is beyond the scope of this document.

-Every Producer has a public / private keypair.
-According to the principles of PKI, the message is signed by the private keypair and the public key of every Producer is published and known to all parties.
-Any consumer is able to use the public key to verify that the holder of the corresponding private key, and only the holder of that key, signed the message.
+Every Producer has a Public / Private keypair.
+According to the principles of Public Key Cryptography, the message is signed by the private keypair and the Public key of every Producer is published and known to all parties.
+Any consumer is able to use the Public key to verify that the holder of the corresponding private key, and only the holder of that key, signed the message.
 This allows for non-repudiation.

 ## Consumer Levels